Features

 Understanding Part I:

-The DB formula is determined by multiplying an employee’s final average compensation (FAC) by years and months of service (service credit) by a benefit plan multiplier (established by the employer).
+The DB formula is determined by multiplying an employee’s final average compensation (FAC) by their years and months of service (service credit) by a benefit plan multiplier (established by the employer).
 Then that number is divided by 12 to determine the monthly (Straight Life) benefit amount.

 Final average compensation (FAC)